-The Share Compensation Plan was adopted by the Company after it was approved by the shareholders at the annual general meeting held on June 23, 2022 and re-approved at the Company's annual general meeting held on June 22, 2023.
+The Share Compensation Plan was adopted by the Company after it was approved by the shareholders in June 2022, and was most recently re-approved on June 24, 2024.
 The Share Compensation Plan governs all grants of Options and awards of RSUs.